soffes/blog/published/2012-07-17-hello-internet-nexus-7/hello-internet-nexus-7.markdown

 ---
+title: "Hello Internet: Nexus 7"
 cover_image: cover.jpg
-tags:
-- video
+categories: video hello-internet
-- hellointernet
 ---

-# Hello Internet: Nexus 7

 My first experience with the Android on the Nexus 7.